QSmally/Qulity/README.md

 const Users = new UserManager(Client, GuildUsers, User);
 Users.Client; // Access your own variables in the Manager.
 Users.Cache;  // All 'Users' as DataStore.

-// Automatically get the administrators from this Manager. const Admins = Users.admins;
+Users.admins; // Automatically get all administrators.

 // Access methods within the Manager.
 Users.ban("d34hg3o");